EdgeVPN/ipop-project.github.io/_pages/stunturn.md

 3. Setup your configuration file

-Edit /etc/turnserver.conf to configure as follows:
+Edit /etc/turnserver.conf to configure as follows (note: set verbose for debugging only; the example sets test1 and password_test1 for a TURN user):

 ```
 realm=yourdomain.com